 1) Thermal energy: the quiet heavyweight

-Where the energy typically concentrates
+Where the energy goes

 - Cooking and hydration steps for the gelling system